RmbRT/re/README.md

 A Doxyfile can be found in ``/re/doxygen/``.
 It is set to generate a HTML documentation in ``/re/doxygen/html/`` per default.
 Please note that in order to reduce the size of the repository, the documentation is not part of it.
 This means you will have to install Doxygen on your machine and generate the documentation yourself.
 For this, see the [Doxygen installation section](#doxygen).

 ### CMake CMakeLists.txt
-The CMake script ``/re/CMakeLists.txt`` is used to generate the several project files / makefiles (depending on your machine) that are used to compile the RmbRT Engine and its dependancies.
+The CMake script ``/re/CMakeLists.txt`` is used to generate the several project files / makefiles (depending on your machine) that are used to compile the RmbRT Engine and its dependencies.
+It also generates the directory ``/re/include/``, which contains all header files used by the RmbRT Engine.